Site

 If the second URL provides some form of HTTP-based or other external authentication (whether by the web server itself, or by a proxy server, or by other means), then this may be useful to you.
 The redirection will continue in a chain (eg. a set up of URL A => B, B => C will redirect first to B, and then to C unless authentication occurred at URL B).
 If you are taken to a URL in the chain with no redirect defined, you will then receive a login box if still not authenticated.

 To set up a redirect, select the first URL in the From field, the second URL in the To field and click Commit.
-The redirect will appear in the Current Redirects section, as shown in the figure below.
+The redirect will appear in the Current Redirects section, as shown in the example below.

 Setting Up a Site